Code-Institute-Submissions/AdventureCall/README.md

 ![](readme/intro-picture.png)

-Welcome traveller!
+Greetings traveller!

 This is a text adventure game similar to Dungeons and Dragons based on scottish tv comedy program maker Limmy's 'Adventure Call' sketch series.
+The game can bring up different answer options based on what items you have picked up.
+Can you make it all the way to the end for a special treat?

-To go to the live site click [here](!)
+To go to the live site click [here](https://markj0hnst0n.github.io/AdventureCall/)

 # UX